 Yafei Cai, L.M.S.W.

-Yafei Cai is a social worker with Master of Social Work degree from Fordham University, and serves as a social worker in a nursing home & rehabilitation center in Brooklyn, New York.
+Yafei Cai is a social worker with a Master of Social Work degree from Fordham University and serves as a social worker in a nursing home & rehabilitation center in Brooklyn, New York.
 She provides service on professional clinic assessment and admission & discharging planning for residential patients with years of experience in the fields of mental health and teenagers' development.
-She participates in several researches on the topics of services for geriatric in community, military social work, and comparison of social welfare system between China and the US.
+She participates in several types of research on the topics of services for geriatric in community, military social work, and comparison of social welfare system between China and the US.